Tororo Thermal Power Station: Upgrade

 In August 2012, Ugandan print media reported that the power station was in the process of upgrading the plant's capacity to 80 megawatts, at an estimated cost of US$60 million.
 The upgrade was expected to be complete by September 2012.
 In May 2017, the Uganda Ministry of Energy and Mineral Development gave the installed capacity at this power station at 89 megawatts.
 Upon commissioning of the plant, Electro-Maxx became the first indigenous independent power producer in Africa for power plants with capacity greater than 20 megawatts.

 Operation

 The power station resumed operations in February 2014 with consistent dispatch.
 During 2013, the plant was on standby, producing power only when needed, such as a maintenance issue at a hydropower station.
 The standby period in 2013 resulted from a temporary high supply versus demand for power following the commissioning of the 250 megawatt Bujagali Power Station.
 With only twelve percent electrification and large industrial growth, demand is rising consistently, which increases the power required from the station.

 In 2019, the power supply agreement that Electro-Maxx has with Uganda Electricity Transmission Company Limited (UETCL), the national sole bulk purchaser, was amended to allow the relocation of up to 8 megawatts of generation capacity to Arua City, to mitigate dire electricity shortage there.
 As of January 2021, only 3.8 megawatts of generation capacity had been relocated.

+Acquisition by the Ugandan government

+In November 2023, the Ugandan ministry of finance and economic planning began making preparations to acquire the 50 MW Electromaxx Generation Plant at Tororo.
+An advance payment of US$7 million (USh:26 billion) was authorized, conditioned upon amendment of the power purchase agreement and the implementation agreement.
+The purchase deal was brokered by Evelyn Anite, Ugandan state minister for privatization.